-We are currently discussing running this training again late in 2017 or early 2018.
+We are currently discussing running this training again in 2018.
 Please contact us to register interest and to be given further details when available.

 The life of groups offers a vital counterpoint to society’s overemphasis on individualism; a consequence of the now dysfunctional hero myth that has dominated Western culture.
 The course will provide a transpersonal framework for engaging the life and dynamics of a group, as well as practical coaching in the design and leading of groups.
 The first part consists of six weekends over seven months.
 The focus will be on the how rather than the what of leading.
 Coaching will be used to balance learning to develop an imaginative and empowering context with the practical competences of skilful group facilitation.

 While learning to hold a space within which the extraordinary may emerge in the life of a group, the practical aims of this training are to enable participants to:

 - understand and apply group dynamics

 - increase your range of group facilitation skills.

 This training is for: counsellors, psychotherapists, coaches, trainers and those who have group work experience and are facilitating or planning to facilitate workshops and training courses.
 It is suitable both for those who wish to incorporate a facilitation element in their work and for experienced trainers who wish to refine their skills.

 The learning method will model a teaching style of mixing theory and experience to foster ‘inside-out’ learning in which participants’ understanding is intimately connected to experience.
 We will attempt to situate ourselves in the gap between experience and the language we use to describe or reflect on it.
 This gap is a liminal space that fosters empathic attunement and creative response.